alex-peck/monarch-amazon-sync/README.md

 1. Choose "Manual backfill"
 2. Pick a year to backfill
 3. Optionally run in "dry-run" mode to create a CSV of what changes will be made before actually making them.

+## Known limitations
+- Occasionally Amazon will break up a single order of many items into separate credit card transactions.
+In this case, it is not currently possible to tell which items belong to which transaction.
+To handle this, this extension will always populate all items in an order on every Monarch transaction associated with that Amazon order.

 ## Screenshots
 <img width="319" alt="image" src="https://github.com/alex-peck/monarch-amazon-sync/assets/53013351/af77f2b8-d92f-42ff-bc37-c7cedaf22fe9">